JeffMuter/saorsadev-blog/content/posts/cloudNirvanaJune24.md

 excited about 5 years AGI.
 Introduced himself by his age : 60 (mayhaps hopeful for life-enhancing tech evolutions) technological advancements don't happen in a bubble.
 If things keep accellerating, it's too difficult for expert to keep up.
 Focus on AI making us better at our jobs, not replacing people.
+Tries to think of AI assistants as employees.
+They made 3.
+One specialized for sales and IT.
+Another made for IT and has knowledge on IT tickets.
+Another helps developers keep their code to company standards.
+I think it's an interesting metaphor.
+However, I think these chatbots are extremely specialized to little more than chatbots.
+I think they are more like an advisor, which are most helpful to new employees.
+Issues with cost.
+Running it on the cloud.
+21k/m for 11k queries.
+Cost does seem to be a real concern.
+Cloud costs are getting bulky, let alone the costs to OpenAI / Google.

 ### General Notes